univention/ucsschool-id-connector/docs/development.rst

 Pre-commit (optional)
    A framework for managing and maintaining multi-language pre-commit hooks.

-   This is only needed if you need to commit to the Univention |IDC| repo.
+   This is only needed if you need to commit to the Univention |IDC| repository.

    You need to be able to: